gaiakoen/yanhu/_pages/about.md

 * surgery video processing aided for operation and evaluation, such as instrument segmentation and tracking, action localization
 * image processing aided for treatment analysis

-Openings: We are opening to MSc and PhD students, research assistant working on those topics who are good at coding and/or math.
+<font color=Red>Openings: We are opening to MSc and PhD students, research assistant working on those topics who are good at coding and/or math.</font>

 Education
 ======